rezaduty/linuxiseasy.github.io/_site/README.md

-# This Project bases on Space-jekyll
+# This Project bases on Space-jekyll-theme

 very special thanks Victor Igor